 Neither the design of the subdivision nor the type of improvements is likely to cause serious health problems.
-Both community water and sewer facilities were previously approved in 1988 under a separate conditional use permit filed the separate in conjunction with the original project.
-These facilities are currently under construction and will be owned and operated by County Service Area No.
+Both community water and sewer facilities were previously approved in 1988 under a separate conditional use permit filed the second to the second terms of the second te in conjunction with the original project.
+These facilities are currently under construction and will be owned and operated by County Service Area No. 1

+STAFF RECOMMENDATION

-STAFF RECOMMENDATION Staff recommends approval of the Negative Declaration prepared for the project.
+Staff recommends approval of the Negative Declaration prepared for the project.